Lead Opinion

 Courts in Florida and Pennsylvania have held that utility companies may be liable to motorists who stray from the traveled portion of a highway for harm caused by the negligent placement

 Early common law recognized the foreseeability of a vehicle veering from a paved way and colliding with a utility pole.
 In Lambert v.
 Westchester Electric Railroad Co., 191 N.Y.
 248, 83 N.E.
 977 (1908), a firefighter aboard a moving fire wagon sustained injuries when he hit a trolley pole on the edge of a roadway.
 The court held that the trolley company should have foreseen that a wagon might, when rapidly departing from a firehouse, lose control and leave the paved surface of the driveway when entering the street.
 Id. at 978.
 New Jersey law had acknowledged the duty to foresee that vehicles may leave the roadway and collide with an adjacent utility pole.
 See Hoyt v.
 Public Service Electric & Gas Co., 117 N.J.L.
-106, 187 A. 43 (E. & A. 1936), in which the improper fastening of a transformer to a utility pole that leaned over the traveled portion of the roadway injured a driver in a collision.
+106, 187 A 43 (E. & A. 1936), in which the improper fastening of a transformer to a utility pole that leaned over the traveled portion of the roadway injured a driver in a collision.
 The court held that a utility should exercise “reasonably

 there was evidence that the roadway was not safe for drivers in general because it did not have an adequately maintained shoulder, and because of the foreseeable necessity that drivers might, while travelling, have to pull over slightly onto the shoulder of such a two-lane roadway for numerous reasons.

-Thus, to say that the utility “need only anticipate ordinary travel,” Oram, supra, 132 N.J.Super. at 494, 334 A.2d 343, begs the question.
-Whether stated in terms of proximate causation or the existence of a duty, further analysis is warranted.
+Thus, to say that the utility “need only anticipate ordinary travel,” Oram, supra, 132 N.J.Super. at 494,

 As the Michigan Supreme Court explained,

-“It is quite possible to state every question which arises in connection with ‘proximate cause’ in the form of a single question: was the defendant under a duty to protect the plaintiff against the event which did in fact occur?
-Such a form of statement does not, of course, provide any answer to the question, or solve anything whatever; but it may be helpful since ‘duty‘—also a legal conclusion—is perhaps less likely than ‘proximate cause’ to be interpreted as if it were a policy-free factfinding.
-Thus, ‘duty’ may serve to direct attention to the policy issues which determine the extent of the original obligation and of its continuance, rather than to the mechanical sequence of events which goes to make up causation in fact.”
+*587 “It is quite possible to state every question which arises in connection with ‘proximate cause’ in the form of a single question: was the defendant under a duty to protect the plaintiff against the event which did in fact occur?
+Such a form of statement does not, of course, provide any answer to the question, or solve anything whatever; but it may be helpful since ‘duty—also a legal conclusion—is perhaps less likely than ‘proximate cause’ to be interpreted as if it were a policy-free factfinding.
+Thus, ‘duty’ may serve to direct attention to tke policy issues which determine the extent of the original obligation and of its continuance, rather than to the mechanical sequence of events which goes to make up causation in fact”

-[McMillan, supra, 393 N.W.2d at 334 (quoting W. Page Keeton et al., Prosser and Keeton on the Law of Torts § 42, at 274 (5th ed.
+[.McMillan, supra,393 N.W.2d at 334 (quoting W. Page Keeton et al., Prosser and Keeton on the Law of Torts § 42, at 274 (5th ed.
 1984)).]

 II

 Each year approximately 1500 persons die because of vehicles colliding with utility poles.
-Ronald D. Hughes, U.S. Dep‘t of Transp., Breakaway Timber Utility Pole Installations in Kentucky 2 (1991).
+Ronald D. Hughes, U.S. Dep’t of Transp., Breakaway Timber Utility Pole Installations in Kentucky 2 (1991).
 In fixed-object collisions resulting in fatalities, the frequency with which vehicles hit utility poles is second only to the frequency with which they hit trees.
 Approximately 65,000 injuries occur annually because of vehicle-utility-pole accidents.
-Ibid.
+Ibid, The Federal Highway Administration (FHA) has considered countermeasures to reduce or mitigate collisions with utility poles.

 Thus, because the risk is great, the public interest in the solution is very great.
-But after a “weighing of the relationship of the parties,” Goldberg, supra, 38 N.J. at 583, 186 A.2d 291, we conclude that the structure of government suggests that the primary responsibility for the safety of the motoring public rests with our highway engineers and the public bodies by whom they are employed at the State, county, or local level.
+But after a “weighing of the relationship of the parties,” Goldberg, supra, 38 N.J. at 583,

 The Borough of Franklin Lakes has adopted an ordinance regulating the location of poles.
 That ordinance states, in relevant part: